saalikmubeen/kanban-table-task-manager/README.md

 - **TypeScript**: Did myself a favor by using TypeScript.
 - **Headless UI**: For the modal and slideout components.
 - **Tailwind CSS**: For the styling and utility-first approach.
-- **State Management**: Used React Context API for state management.
+- **State Management**: Used React's useReducer for state management and Context API to share state.
 Why overcomplicate things?
 - **Local Storage**: For persisting task data.
-NNot building a unicorn startup here.
+Not building a unicorn startup here.
 Are we?
 - **Vite**: For the build tooling.
 It's fast, like really fast.

 # [Demo Link](https://g-frontend-assignment.netlify.app)